 We want the Emacs Lisp keyword lambda to be rendered as $\lambda$ within the editor.
 This is mostly for a subjective "cool" factor.

 '''

 (global-prettify-symbols-mode 1)

 '''

 7.5.2 Org mode sugar

 Let's pimp out the appearance of our text in Org mode.
-First, we prettify checkbox lists.
+First, we prettify checkbox lists when viewed on GNU/Linux systems.